Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 2min 27s

-Finally we can specify in which process we want to execute code, for this we must create a function and decorate it with @accelerator.on_process(process_index=0).
+Finally, we can specify in which process we want to execute code; to do this, we need to create a function and decorate it with @accelerator.on_process(process_index=0)

 @accelerator.on_process(process_index=0)